nathhB/nbnet/README.md

 You can see nbnet in action [in this video](https://www.youtube.com/watch?v=BJl_XN3QJhQ&ab_channel=NathanBIAGINI).

 If you want to discuss the library, you can join the [nbnet's discord server](https://discord.gg/esR8FSyPnF).

-## Documentation

-docsforge appears to be dead so I need to find another documentation solution :(

 ## Features